Rib vault: Transition to Gothic architecture

 Construction of the new church at Durham Cathedral began in 1093 under the direction of its Norman bishop, William de St-Calais.
 It was originally intended to build the cathedral entirely with rounded-arch groin vaults, but as work continued on the nave the Norman builders experimented with pointed arches, which directed the weight outward and downwards.
 The space between the ribs was filled with severies made of small pieces of stone.
 At its corners the weight was supported by colonettes which transferred it downwards to alternating columns and piers below rather than to the walls.
 Since the panels are relatively thin, these rib vaults are lighter than the earlier barrel and groin vaults so the walls could be higher and could have larger windows.

 The work began at the east end of Durham Cathedral; the vaults over the aisles were complete in 1096, and over the choir by 1107.
 The nave vaults, with pointed arches, were begun in about 1130.
 Thanks to the pointed arches, the upper level of the clerestory seemed to merge into the roof in a unified whole.
 The Durham experiment, however, quickly ran into problems.
 The vault panels in the chancel were made of plastered rubble, and were heavier than expected, and began to crack, and had to be replaced in 1235.
 In the meanwhile, experimentation in pointed rib vaults moved to France, where thinner and lighter panels were made of small cut pieces of stone, rather than rubble.

 The Romanesque Lessay Abbey in Normandy added early Gothic rib vaults in the choir in about 1098. which covered portions of the choir and nave.
 It was destroyed in World War II but rebuilt.
 The dome of the Romanesque Church of the Holy Sepulchre, Cambridge in England, begun in 1130, has ribs in the dome, though the dome rests upon pendentives, and the ribs were largely decorative.
-The Romanesque Cefalù Cathedral in the Norman Kingdom of Sicily, begun in 1148–1240, has a Romanesque rib vault.
+The Romanesque Cefalù Cathedral in the Norman Kingdom of Sicily, begun in 1131, has a Gothic rib vault.

 The transition from Romanesque to Gothic can also be seen in the nave of Fontenay Abbey church (1147), where the round arches of the barrel vaults have been replaced by vaults with slightly pointed arches.

 Other variations of rib vaults, usually with rounded arches, appeared in Lombardy in the Basilica of Sant'Ambrogio, Milan, at the end of the 11th century, and in Southwest France at Moissac Abbey (11th-12th century).
 These were usually groin vaults, composed by joining two barrel vaults at right angles.
 Other types of vaults were decorative, such as the star vaults used to decorate the lantern tower on the roof of Caen Cathedral and Laon Cathedral, or the ribs on the interior of the dome of the Round Church in Cambridge (1130).